 Our goals are to always have fun and focus on our self-care.

 Whatever way you define solo travel, those should be a couple of your goals as well.
+Download the FREE Solo Mom Getaway ebook version of this blog post to get a copy of a travel goal-setting worksheet:

 Self-care travel is about investing in yourself